What if you could bring in a steady stream of qualified leads actively looking for a decking contractor?

-Once you’ve chosen your retargeting platform, you’ll want to create quality content that has a clear call-to-action (CTA).
-The idea here is to keep your ad content concise and have it immediately grab the reader’s attention.
+Once you’ve chosen your retargeting platform, you’ll want to create quality content that has a clear call to action (CTA).
+Keep your ad content concise to immediately grab the reader’s attention.
 The ad content should have a striking graphic or image of the product that they originally saw on your site.
 The branding and color scheme of the ad should match your site to keep ad scent strong and familiar.

 As you set up and optimize your display retargeting campaigns, you will be prompted to select from campaign objectives, so you can set relevant goals and track the success of your campaigns.
 The options are as follows:

 Engagement - This setting optimizes your ad to get clicks.
 You want people clicking on your ad to get them back to your site.
-From there you can send them to a landing page that is optimized to get them to consider purchasing or contacting you for more information.
+From there, you can send them to a landing page that is optimized to encourage purchasing or contacting you for more information.

 Impressions - This setting optimizes your ad to get the most views.
-This way your prospective customer is getting a greater number of ads appearing to them.
-These additional soft touches can condition them to be thinking about your offer more and more.
+This way your prospective customer sees a greater number of ads.
+These additional soft touches can condition them think about your offer more and more.

 Last but not least, you will want to set a frequency cap on your campaign.
 At some point, you have to cut your losses and stop showing your ad to a potential customer who might be a lost cause.
 This will likely take some testing to find the sweet spot.
 Generally, you’ll want to avoid showing ads to someone greater than 20x in one month.

-Facebook is the #2 ad platform in the world with $22.4 Billion in ad spend in 2016.
-It's meteoric rise has been driven by unparalleled targeting capabilities.
+Facebook is the #2 ad platform in the world with $22.4 Billion in ad spending in 2016.
+The platform's meteoric rise has been driven by unparalleled targeting capabilities.
 Thanks to Facebook's 2 billion monthly active users, advertisers have a massive database to work with and Facebook's Ad system helps them make the most of it.

 You can use Facebook ads to target your ideal client with a truly remarkable level of specificity.
-Beyond simple ad specs like location and keywords, you can narrow your focus down to income level, education level, marital status, job title, what music they listen to, what other brands they like and much much more.
-This exact targeting feature not only reduces ad spend but creates extremely relevant leads.
+Beyond simple ad specifications like location and keywords, you can narrow your focus down to income level, education level, marital status, job title, what music they listen to, what other brands they like, and much more.
+This exact targeting feature not only reduces ad spending, but creates extremely relevant leads.